jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 delete object.method; // Remove the temporary methods
 ```

 Arrow function inherit the `this` value of the context where they are defined.
-This cannot be overriden with the `call()` and `apply()` methods.
+This cannot be overridden with the `call()` and `apply()` methods.
 If you call any of those methods on an arrow function, the first argument will be ignored.

 Any arguments to `call()` after the first invocation context argument are the values that are passed to the function that is invoked.